Career Readiness Certificate Program

 Bringing People and Jobs Together!

-Furthermore there are additional areas where skills can be assessed, including:
+Additional areas where skills can be assessed include:

 All of this allows employers to make informed employment and training decisions.
 Higher skills indicate a person’s readiness for a greater range of responsibility.

 “Over the last 10-15 years there has been a weakening confidence in the academic credentials with which people graduate from high school and college” according to Barbara Bolin, pioneer in the development of the certificate and president of the National Association for Career Credentialing.
 “The CRC is the perfect complement to those credentials.”
 Read more about why the CRC is valuable here.

 As jobs in the United States continue to become more complex, employers are asking their employees to have a command of increasingly higher skills.
 Every organization wants to attract the most qualified employees and match them to the jobs for which they are best suited.
 The Career Readiness Certificate, through the ACT WorkKeys system, provides a standardized measurement to compare employees and job applicants with established profiles.
 The KeyTrain training system develops and sharpens the workplace skills of students and employees.

 Learn more about how to unlock the power of your workforce and WorkKeys employee selection and development process with the Employers Guide to WorkKeys Assessment.

 If students are going to be adequately prepared for the workforce, they need to understand the requirements of the jobs they are considering.
 WorkKeys helps students determine the skill levels and education requirements for various jobs.
 The WorkKeys database contains over 13,000 job profiles outlining the Math, Reading and Locating information and other skill levels utilized in each occupation.
 After taking the KeyTrain pre-assessments students will know if there are any skills gaps and exactly what areas in which they need to improve when considering specific jobs.